Guidance & Counseling » Social Emotional Learning & Support

 Serve others

 Jesus calls us to serve others.
 This is a great way to reduce stress and to remember your purpose.
-Find a way to serve.
-Even if you are quarantining, help your parents, brothers, or sisters with anything, chores, laundry, cleaning, lawn care, babysitting, etc. Many times we feel better when we help others.
+Find a way to serve by helping your parents, brothers, or sisters with anything, chores, laundry, cleaning, lawn care, babysitting, etc. Many times we feel better when we help others.

 teenage emotion